In this guide

 3. Enforced changes to your retirement plans

-Check out how annuities can help your savings last.
+Check out how annuities can help.

 4. Less money invested during retirement

-Learn about the 10/30/60 rule for retirement income.
+Learn about the 10/30/60 retirement income rule.

 5. Bigger chance of running out of money